Important Legal Disclaimer

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

-The gap between a 6% yield and a 9% yield often comes down to a property check most landlords skip.
+The gap between a 6% yield and a 9% yield often comes down to a property check that most landlords skip.

-- Landlord C: 8.7% yield, no voids, corporate tenants on 3-year deal, builds £8,400/year
+- Landlord C: 8.7% yield, no voids, company tenants on a 3-year deal, and builds £8,400/year.

-Quick Viability Test
+Quick Check Test

 Answer these three questions:

 - Gross yield (yearly rent ÷ price)?
-Aim for 6%+
+Aim for 6%+.

 - Rental demand (time to let, tenant type)?
-Should let in under 3 weeks
+Should let in under 3 weeks.

 - All-in costs (mortgage, repairs, voids, legal)?
-Should leave 20%+ profit
+Should leave 20%+ profit.

 If you cannot answer all three, you are not ready to invest.